httpwg/http-extensions/draft-ietf-httpbis-no-vary-search.md

 --- abstract

-This specification defines a proposed HTTP header field for changing how URL search parameters impact caching.
+This specification defines a proposed HTTP response header field for changing how URL search parameters impact caching.

 --- middle